xiaolong-y/xiaolong-y.github.io/README.md

 # <span style="color:purple" font-family:helvetica>Xiaolong Yang</span>

 Welcome!
-I am a final year undergraduate student at the University of Tokyo, and an incoming Masters student at Harvard University from 2023 fall, where I will be fortunate to be advised by Prof. [Kosuke Imai](https://imai.fas.harvard.edu/).
+I am a final year undergraduate student at the University of Tokyo, and an incoming masters student at Harvard University from 2023 fall, where I will be fortunate to be advised by Prof. [Kosuke Imai](https://imai.fas.harvard.edu/).

 My CV can be found <a href="pdfs/cv_xly_web.pdf" target="_blank">here</a>.